byronka/minum/README.md

 - Zero dependencies (unless you include the Java standard library).
 Most projects end up incorporating many dependencies, which you must then keep updated.
 Nope to that.
   Benefit from the power of an [industrial strengh general-purpose programming language](https://www.teamten.com/lawrence/writings/java-for-everything.html).
-- My typical wait time for automated testing is seconds.
+- My ordinary wait time for automated testing is seconds.
 When your test pipeline is finished that fast, your team's productivity hums.
   Keep the tests fast and few but high value.
 If you haven't seen this before, take a moment to read through it here.